The Beatles (terrorist cell): Davis (in Turkey and the UK)

 Aine Lesley Davis was arrested in Turkey on 13 November 2015 and tried in 2016, accused of plotting a terror attack there.
 On 9 May 2017, he was convicted of terrorism offences by a Turkish court and sentenced to seven and a half years in prison.
 In August 2022 Aine was deported from Turkey and arrested on arrival in the UK.
 He was charged under the Terrorism Act 2000 provisions of providing money to support terrorism and possessing a firearm for terrorism, and remanded in custody.
+He pleaded guilty to the charges of 16 October 2023.
+On 13 November that year, he was sentenced to 8 years in prison consisting of 6 years for the firearms charge and 2 for financing terrorism, with a further 2 years to be spent on license after his prison term.